cicnavi/simplesamlphp-module-profilepage/README.md

 ### Adding Authentication Processing Filter
-Last step to start tracking user data using the configured tracker classes / jobs store is to add an [authentication processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc.html) from the accounting module to the right place in SimpleSAMLphp configuration.
+Last step to start tracking user data using the configured tracker classes / jobs store is to add an [authentication processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc.html) from the profilepage module to the right place in SimpleSAMLphp configuration.
 Here is an example of setting it globally for all IdPs in config/config.php: